 Slow Cooker Vietnamese Ribs

-- 1 rack baby backs cut into sections so they fit into your slow cooker
+- 1 rack baby back ribs cut into sections so they fit into your slow cooker

 - 2 shallots chopped fine